Notargets/gocfd/documentation/burgers3d-design.md

 ### Step 8: Build Computational Kernels

-Note the updated macro API:
-- MATMUL_* macros now take (IN, OUT, K_VAL) parameters only
-- Matrix dimensions are automatically inferred from the static matrix dimensions
-- The @inner loop is contained within the macro
-- MATMUL_ADD_* variants accumulate to output (needed for flux corrections)
+The matrix multiplication macros take (IN, OUT, K_VAL) parameters.
+Matrix dimensions are automatically inferred from the static matrix dimensions.
+The @inner loop is contained within the macro.
+MATMUL_ADD_* variants accumulate to output for flux corrections.

 ```go
 // Volume RHS kernel for vector Burger's equation